qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 undo/redo.
 When committing changes, all changes from the editing buffer are saved to data provider.

-To find out whether a layer is in editing mode, use :func:`isEditing` --- the editing functions work only when the editing mode is turned on.
+To find out whether a layer is in editing mode, use :func:`isEditable` --- the editing functions work only when the editing mode is turned on.
 Usage of editing functions